 - I can do something imperfectly without failing at it.

-- I don’t need to excel at everything; I can choose when and where if I wanted to.
+- Excelling at everything is not necessary; I can choose when and where if I wanted to.

 - I’m lovable and deserve to be loved as a flawed human being.